-• Scientists do not agree on whether: (1) we know enough to ascribe past temperature changes to carbon dioxide levels; (2) we have enough data to
+• Scientists do not agree on whether: 1) we know enough to ascribe past temperature changes to carbon dioxide levels; 2) we have enough data to confidently predict future temperature levels; and 3) at what level temperature change might be more damaging than beneficial to life on Earth.

-Didn't the National Academy of Science say greenhouse gases cause global warming?
+Didn't the National Academy of Sciences say greenhouse gases cause global warming?

-• The NAS reported in 2001 that, "Because of the large and still uncertain level of natural variability inherent in the climate record and the uncertainties in the time histories of the various forcing agents...a causal linkage between the buildup of greenhouse gases in the atmosphere and the observed climate changes during the 20th century cannot be unequivocally established."
+• The National Academy of Sciences reported in 2001 that, "Because of the large and still uncertain level of natural variability inherent in the climate record and the uncertainties in the time histories of the various forcing agents...a causal linkage between the buildup of greenhouse gases in the atmosphere and the observed climate changes during the 20th century cannot be unequivocally established."
 It also noted that 20 years' worth of data is not long enough to estimate long-term trends.
-2

-Hasn't the Earth warmed alarmingly over the past 100 years?
+Hasn't the Earth warmed precipitously over the past 100 years?

 • The temperature rise of 0.6°C over the last century is at the bottom end of what climate models suggest should have happened.
-This suggests that either the climate is less sensitive to greenhouse gases than previously thought or that some unknown factor is depressing the temperature.3
+This suggests that either the climate is less sensitive to greenhouse gases than previously thought or that some unknown factor is depressing the temperature.4